 NOTE: Due to a quota imposed by the Haitian Government, AWAA’s Haiti Program is currently limiting the intake of new applicants seeking to adopt a child under 24 months old at time of referral.
 Families that apply for a child under 24 months old will be placed on a waiting list and welcomed to the Haiti program in order.
 Families are welcome to apply if they are open to a child over 24 months old at time of referral.
-Under the new adoption laws passed in November 2013, the Haitian government prohibits the adoption of pre-identified children.HISTORY
+Under the new adoption laws passed in November 2013, the Haitian government prohibits the adoption of pre-identified children.About Haiti's History

 Haiti is a Caribbean country that occupies the western third of the island of Hispaniola, which it shares with the Dominican Republic.
 While previously a French colony, Haiti declared its independence in 1804 as the first black republic.
 The country of Haiti is slightly smaller than the state of Maryland with a population of approximately 9.5 million people.
 Haiti was once one of the weathiest colonies in the Caribbean, largely based on its forestry and sugar-related industries.
 Due to deforestation, erosion, political unrest and natural disasters, Haiti is currently the poorest country in the Western Hemisphrere, with approximately 80% of the population living under the poverty line and more than 50% of them living in extreme poverty.

 After filling out an application, receiving approval through America World’s intake process, and signing an Agreement with America World, prospective adoptive parents initiate what we call the “paper chase," which takes 4-6 months to complete.
-During this stage of the adoption, families begin assembling their dossier (or set of adoption paperwork).
+During this stage of Haiti's adoption process, families begin assembling their dossier (or set of adoption paperwork).
 America World assigns each adoptive family a member of our staff to work with to help them compile their dossier, which includes a home study and pre-approval from United States Citizenship and Immigration Services (USCIS).

 Once this section of the dossier is complete, the dossier will go through an eight-week legalization process in Haiti and then will be submitted to the IBESR.
 Currently, families can expect a 6-8 month wait for a formal referral from the IBESR.
-The age, gender and health preferences of the child being adopted will factor into the wait time for a referral.
+The age, gender and health preferences of the child being adopted from Haiti will factor into the wait time for a referral.
 The referral generally includes a picture, medical test results and a socio-biographical sketch of the child’s life.
 All children are tested for HIV/AIDS, Hepatitis and other medical conditions.
 Prospective parents are given the option to accept or reject the child referral they receive.
 When reviewing a referral, we recommend that families consult an international specialist with experience reviewing medical referral information.
 After families choose to accept a referral, America World will assist you with a formal referral acceptance to the IBESR and making plans to travel for the 14 day bonding trip.